cncf/foundation/charter.md

 	-	ii. the representatives (if any) elected by the Gold and Silver End User members.

 	-	iii. at least three (3) representatives elected by the End User Participants at large.
-The number of at large End User Participant representatives shall generally be three (3), but may be increased either (A) by vote of the then-existing End User TAB or (B) automatically to the extent necessary to ensure the minimum size described in section 8(a) of this charter is met (given the number of Platinum, Gold, Silver End User member representatives).
+The number of at large End User Participant representatives shall generally be three (3), but may be increased either (A) by vote of the then-existing End User TAB or (B) automatically to the extent necessary to ensure the minimum size described in section 8(a) of this charter is met (given the number of Platinum, Gold, and Silver End User member representatives).

 	-	iv. one (1) to two (2) TOC members designated by the TOC, each of whom must be employed by an End User Participant.